DarkLusifer/OTP-Bomber/README.md

 OTP spamming tool

 # Usage
-Input the targeted phone number with amount of otp separated by a space.
+Input the targeted phone number with amount of otp separated by a space.<br>
    `Eg: 07123456789 100`